We Invent to Prevent.

 Precise laser methane detection in a handheld unit

-Meet the LPDM-15 Remote Laser Methane Detector – a compact and lightweight solution for professional methane detection.
-Small enough to take anywhere, yet strong enough to detect leaks instantly from up to 15 meters away.
+Meet the LPD M-15 Remote Laser Methane Detector – a compact and lightweight solution for professional methane detection.
+Small enough to take anywhere, yet strong enough to detect leaks instantly from up to 20 meters away.
 Powered by advanced TDLAS technology, it delivers ultra-fast response and highly selective measurements that react only to methane, even through glass.
-With a pinpoint targeting laser, rugged aluminum body, IP54 protection, and all-day battery life, the LPDM-15 makes methane monitoring fast, accurate, and hassle-free.
+With a rugged aluminum body, IP65 protection, and long battery life, the LPD M-15 makes methane monitoring fast, accurate, and hassle-free.

 • Durable aluminum alloy housing